mirror/dd-wrt/src/router/curl-static/docs/CODE_STYLE.md

 ## Comments

-Since we write C89 code, `//` comments are not allowed.
+Since we write C89 code, **//** comments are not allowed.
 They weren't introduced in the C standard until C99.
-We use only `/*` and `*/` comments:
+We use only **/* comments */**.

     /* this is a comment */

 ## Long lines

-Source code in curl may never be wider than 80 columns and there are two reasons for maintaining this even in the modern era of very large and high resolution screens:
+Source code in curl may never be wider than 79 columns and there are two reasons for maintaining this even in the modern era of very large and high resolution screens: